 Grind light roasts finer than for dark roasts.
 I don’t know if it’s because light roasts are less porous or again this less-solubles.
 But you get more of the good taste by grinding finer.

-Because of the denser bean structure, I use a longer bloom phase when making drip coffee (V60, Kalita): 45 seconds instead of 30 seconds.
+Because of the denser bean structure, I use a longer bloom phase when making drip coffee (V60, Kalita): like 45 seconds instead of the typical 30 seconds.

 4. Brew water

 If your tap water is hard = has a lot of chalk … then it can make a light roast brew taste boring – compared with filtered water.
-This is a whole science in itself.
-Look up “third wave water”
+This is a whole science in itself and quite complicated.
+I have started writting about it under Water.

 5. In the cup